ANU School of Music: History

 In 2007–08 the future of the School of Music came under review by the Australian National University.
-In 2012 the School of Music was subject of heated public debate, as the University responded to an annual running loss of $3 million, with a reduction in the University's internal subsidy and overhaul of the School's curriculum and staffing arrangements.
-The Head of School at the time, Walter resigned shortly after in June 2012 to take up the Headship of the Hong Kong Academy for Performing Arts.
+In 2012 the School of Music was subject of heated public debate, as the university responded to an annual running loss of $3 million, with a reduction in the university's internal subsidy and overhaul of the school's curriculum and staffing arrangements.
+The head of school at the time, Walter resigned shortly after in June 2012 to take up the headship of the Hong Kong Academy for Performing Arts.
 Peter Tregear, a graduate of the University of Cambridge and a prominent conductor and musicologist, was appointed to replace him and took up his post in August 2012.
-Tregear, however, found the University management "hostile to his attempts to rebuild confidence in the School".
-Separately, the Commonwealth authority responsible for managing worker's compensation claims, Comcare, launched an investigation into a series of complaints relating to untenable workloads and a toxic work culture.
+Tregear, however, found the university management "hostile to his attempts to rebuild confidence in the School".
+Separately, the commonwealth authority responsible for managing worker's compensation claims, Comcare, launched an investigation into a series of complaints relating to untenable workloads and a toxic work culture.
 Tregear resigned in August 2015.
-In 2016 a review of the School led by former public service commissioner Andrew Podger backed Tregear's assessment of poor governance and called for "an overhaul of its governance and financial management".
+In 2016 a review of the school led by former public service commissioner Andrew Podger backed Tregear's assessment of poor governance and called for "an overhaul of its governance and financial management".

-Kenneth Lampl, Head of School from March 2017 – 2019, described the commencement of his tenure as a "new era", but resigned amidst unsubstantiated allegations of plagiarism.
+Composer Kenneth Lampl, head of school from March 2017 until 2019, described the commencement of his tenure as a "new era".
+After a two-year term, he resigned as Head, while continuing to teach.
+He did this after he was investigated and then fully exonerated following the independent review of an unsubstantiated and as it turned out baseless allegation of plagiarism in his Canberra Cavalry Song; ANU at that point issued an official public statement supporting Lampl, clarifying that the choice to step away from administrative governance was entirely his own decision, and that the university was delighted that he had agreed to stay on to teach.
 Kim Cunio was appointed as his successor less than two weeks later.

-In 2025, it was announced that, as part of the ANU's controversial Renew ANU money saving plan, the School of Music would be decommissioned, instead becoming a department of the newly formed School of Creative and Cultural Practice.
-As part of this restructure, many key elements of the school would be cut, including staff jobs, one on one tuition, and composition classes, with a focus instead on "Indigenous Music in a contemporary context, and Music and Wellbeing."
-Many public figures in the Australian and ANU music community has since spoken out against the changes, including former heads Larry Sitsky and Peter Tregear.
-Violinist and conductor Richard Tognetti, calling the changes an "act of cultural vandalism," and Canberra Symphony Orchestra chief executive Rachel Thomas, along with many students protesting around ANU campus, have also spoken out.
+In 2025, it was announced that, as part of the ANU's controversial Renew ANU money-saving plan, the School of Music would be decommissioned, instead becoming a department of the newly formed School of Creative and Cultural Practice.
+As part of this restructure, many key elements of the school would be cut, including staff jobs, one on one tuition, and composition classes, with a focus instead on "Indigenous Music in a contemporary context, and Music and Wellbeing".
+Many public figures in the Australian and ANU music community have since spoken out against the changes, including former heads Larry Sitsky and Peter Tregear.
+Violinist and conductor Richard Tognetti, calling the changes an "act of cultural vandalism", and Canberra Symphony Orchestra chief executive Rachel Thomas, along with many students protesting around ANU campus, have also spoken out.
+The university reversed the decision to close the school in December 2025.